benqus/prezentr/README.md

 > **extends** `Component`

-Blocks are meant to provide one - or more - root for the presentation inside a page by wrapping around the specified DOM Element.
+Blocks are meant to provide one - or more - root for the dynamically built presentation hierarchy inside a page by wrapping around the specified **empty** DOM Element.

 Presentation hierarchies should be able to align and adapt to different roots - these should be different Blocks.